StudioEtrange/ConfigTree/docs/index.rst

 huge hardly supportable monster with dozens of parameters, which affects on different subsystems of the project like metastasis.

-The goal of ConfigTree project is to restrain the monster, but without an overkill for small projects.
+The goal of ConfigTree project is to restrain the monster, but without overkill for small projects.
 It can be used in Python programs as well as in programs written in :ref:`other languages <ctdump>`.